josola/Interactive-Love-Letter-ILL/README.md

     }
     ```

 19. The card object at the front/top of the main deck object is deleted from the container's memory.
-Then the current player object takes a card object into its state/hand.
+Then the current admirer object takes a card object into its state/hand.

     ```cpp
     deck.erase(deck.begin() + 0);

-    current_player->Draw(Card("HANDMAID", 4, "REF"));
+    current_admirer->Draw(Card("HANDMAID", 4, "REF"));
     ```

 20. The following bullets are included in printing the game state.
 Printing the game state occurs at once.

     - Print the size of the deck.
-Allows human players to try to count remaining cards and what cards are out in the playing field.
+Allows human admirers to try to count remaining cards and what cards are out in the playing field.
 This is just the size of the main deck container.

     ```cpp
     cout << "\nDeck size: \n";
     cout << deck.size() << '\n';
     ```

     - Print the discard pile.
-In a real life game of Missive, players have access to view the cards contained within the discard pile, as they are discarded face-up on the table.
+In a real life game of Missive, admirers have access to view the cards contained within the discard pile, as they are discarded face-up on the table.
 Extra code is involved to determine whether the discard pile is empty, has only one card, or has more than one card.
 This allows selective formatting when printing the discard pile's information to the standard output.

     ```cpp
     cout << "\nDiscard pile:\n";